esa-sceva/data-extraction-preprocessing/README.md

 [Ground truth creation notebook](notebooks/generate_groundtruth.ipynb) - Pdfs split into images, and encoded images and passed to gpt4 to get ground truths.

+[Evaluation script](src/evaluate_gt.py) - This script compares the ground truth vs extractions, extracts tables and formulas and compute a levenshtein distance over it and saves in a sheet.